munchy-bytes/SchemaMapper/README.md

 # SchemaMapper

-Schema Mapper is a Class library that import tabular data from different data sources (.xls, .xlsx, .csv, .txt, .mdb, .accdb, .htm, .json, .xml, .ppt, .pptx, .doc, .docx) and import it to an SQL table with a user defined table schema after mapping columns between source and destination.
+Schema Mapper is a Class library that import tabular data from different data sources (.xls, .xlsx, .csv, .txt, .mdb, .accdb, .htm, .json, .xml, .ppt, .pptx, .doc, .docx) to a SQL table with a user defined table schema after mapping columns between source and destination.

 ------------------------